codemonster94/mushroom_classifier/README.md

 # mushroom_classifier
 Mushroom_classification(machine learning)
-https://mushroomclassification01.herokuapp.com/
+You can check out this web app on the given link: https://mushroomclassification01.herokuapp.com/

 This is a machine learning flask web app for classifying whether a mushroom is edible or poisonous.